| by Steve

 by a video standard, the image resolution and aspect ratio

 is a permanent part of the image wherever it goes.
+There are valid fears of future technical advances making

 the new HDTV standards obsolete.
 For instance, using an interlaced